Suffer From Night Sweats? Here’s Why Linen Will Keep You Cool

-There are some things that can help cool you down on a hot day, of course.
-A cold drink of water, an icy Frosty Fruit, sitting in the shade of a tree while a breeze blows past, parking yourself in front of an air conditioning unit… These are all some of the coping mechanisms that spring to mind.
+There are some things that can help cool you down on a hot day.
+A cold drink of water or parking yourself in front of an air conditioning unit are just some of the coping mechanisms that spring to mind.

 But what about in the evenings?
-There’s nothing worse than the summer sweats in bed, when overheating can feel amplified either by the warmth of another body or the heavy night air… and that’s why you should be sleeping on linen this season.
+There’s nothing worse than the summer sweats in bed, when overheating can feel amplified either by the warmth of another body or the heavy night air - and that’s why you should be sleeping on linen this season.
 Here are six reasons why linen bedding is the perfect choice to keep you cool in summer.

 Wash after wash, your flax linen sheets will soften and smooth into some of the most comfortable, most soothing bed linen you will ever sleep in.

-That makes for a great night’s sleep, sure, but the softness of linen also helps keep you cool, too.
+Sure, this makes for a great night’s sleep, but the softness of linen helps keep you cool, too.
 Soft sheets means less friction, which means your skin isn’t generating heat through touching the sheets and causing your body temperature to rise.

-The particular weave of linen might be soft, yes, but it never clings to your body.
-The structure of the fibre makes for an non-restrictive fabric that will billow around your body rather than tightly adhere to it.
+The particular weave of linen might be soft, but it never clings to your body.
+The structure of the fibre makes for a non-restrictive fabric that will billow around your body rather than tightly adhere to it.

 Linen can absorb up to 20% of its own weight before feeling damp, so you sweaty sleepers need never worry about excess moisture.
 Plus, with every little bit of breeze that blows through your open window, linen absorbs the air to dry out and cool down even further.